 As Deputy Chief Executive of Blackpool Council she provided strategic leadership of the regeneration function, responsible for a Directorate of 500 staff, a revenue budget of £3.5m and a capital budget of £150m.

 Jackie was a Member of the Government Office North West Management Board with responsibility for planning and transport policy across the North West including challenging housing issues.

 Jackie has worked with senior boards and developed effective partnerships between sectors.
 She is experienced in developing strategies, action planning and improving performance and efficiency.
 A highly skilful facilitator with a wide range of delivery experience of economic development and physical regeneration as well as major organisational change and improvement programmes.
 Jackie is a Director with Restorative Thinking Limited and also works as a Consultant and Coach, using her leadership experience to support the company and colleagues with personal and business growth.

-Chris Straker, Director, Education Consultant and Trainer
+Chris Straker, Director and Lead Trainer

 Chris is our Lead Trainer and helped to develop an implementation package of restorative practice with Approved Premises in the Midlands and North East Divisions (2015-16), towards fostering inclusive residential environments.
 Chris has delivered training in prison settings, with teams looking to draw on restorative practice to improve relationships between staff and residents and to include restorative practice in the adjudication process.